CodeschoolDeletableAccount/dojo_rules/introduction.md

-I love Ruby and JavaScript!
+I do not hate Ruby and JavaScript!
+GIT is fine too, but automatic interaction kind of sucks.